 Think about the keywords or phrases that a recruiter or hiring manager would use to search for someone to fill a job.
 These are the words you would want to use in your headline.
 You have 220 characters, use them wisely!

 If you are about to graduate, you don’t need to include that information in your headline.
 Use keywords found in job postings you are interested in applying for.
 See examples here.

 It is doubtful anyone would search for “team player, organized,” other similar buzzwords (via LinkedIn), so avoid using them in your headline (and use them sparingly in your LinkedIn profile).

 2. Say More In Your About/Summary

 - Use keywords and skill sets that are valued by future employers (they are in the job posting).

-- Describe your successes (and quantify whenever possible)
+- Describe your successes (and quantify them whenever possible)